coderboy14599/JInternetDownloadManager/README.md

      4: Wait for some moments while the file downloads.
 # NOTE :
  You free to edit this programm if you want.
+ The programm is currently under devlopment so it may not work some sometime.
+Please comment for issues